 - Makes noise while moving around

-#3: Best Sleeping Pad Shape for Women: Sea to Summit Comfort Plus SI – Women’s
+#3.
+Best Sleeping Pad Shape for Women: Sea to Summit Comfort Light Self-Inflating Foam Sleeping Pad

 - Great size and shape

-#4: Warmest Sleeping Pad for Women: Sea to Summit Ether Lite Xtreme – Women’s
+#4: Best Designed Sleeping Pad for Women: Sea to Summit Ether Lite Xtreme – Women’s

-The Sea to Summit Ether Lite Xtreme has an R-value of 6.3, making it an excellent option for all four seasons!
-This sleeping pad is specifically for cold-weather women adventurers.
-Compared to the unisex model, this women’s sleeping pad has layers of insulation to prevent heat loss.
-The air Cells provide 4″ of stability and comfort, while the pillow Lock can attach a pillow to the sleeping pad for a stress-free sleep.
-This type is the best sleeping pad for women who camp in winter conditions.
+The Sea to Summit Ether Lite Xtreme has an R-value of 3.5, making it an excellent option for three-season camping.
+This sleeping pad makes use of an air sprung cell design which is comparable to a spring mattress.
+The sleeping surface provides 4″ of stability and comfort, while the pillow Lock enables you to secure a pillow to the sleeping pad for a stress-free sleep.
+With these innovative features, we can say that this is one of the best backpacking sleeping pad for women adventurers.

 - Great shape